antronerds/r2-tutorials/docs/One_Gene_View.md

 Step 10: Probeset verification
 ---------------

+1. Click on the down arrow of the text "View additional data".
 The table displayed in Figure 23 lists whether the various reporters of MYCN are in agreement with the genome position of MYCN reference sequence (RefSeq).
 If all are stating “YES” then everything appears alright (from the perspective of an automated assessment).
 The MYCN reporters with a “NO” indicate there may be an issue with it.
 Scroll down the page